Once the GXP antennas were up,

 20 and 10m were fine but in all antennas the resonance on 15m was too high, with SWR at 21.00 MHz > 2:1.

-The 15m element was too short and needed to be extended by about 10 cm.With the boom screws loosened, the antenna could be rotated on one side only as the transmission line was hitting the other the other way.
+The 15m element was too short and needed to be extended by about 10 cm.With the boom screws loosened, the 11-3 antennas could be rotated on one side only as the transmission line was hitting the other way.

 I extended only one side of the driven element by 10cm for both 11-4, and now the SWR curve was fine.

 I wanted to do the same for the 17-4 antenna on top, but its horizontal guys limited the rotation.
 To rotate, one would have to temporarily remove the guys, not an easy job.
-But a call from SP7GXP pointed to a very simple solution: unscrew the 15m driven element at a point closest to the boom, adjust, and put it back.
+But a call from SP7GXP pointed to a much simpler solution: unscrew the 15m driven element at a point closest to the boom, adjust, and put it back.
+I